 “Hands down” means an easy victory: In a race, when a horse was far ahead of others in an easy win, the jockey would loosen their grip on the reins and drop their hands as they approached the finish line.

-“Homestretch” means close to being done a job or task: It’s the straight part of the racetrack, after the last turn to the finish line.
+“Homestretch” means close to being done a job or task: It’s the straight part of the racetrack after the last turn to the finish line.

-“Champing at the bit” or “Chomping at the bit” means being eager and not wanting to wait: When a horse is excited, they chew at the bit in their mouth that is used to direct them.
+“Champing at the bit” or “Chomping at the bit” means being eager and not wanting to wait: When a horse is excited, they chew at the bit in its mouth that is used to direct them.

 “Down to the wire” or “Under the wire” means a tense, last-minute: At one time, a wire was strung across the finish line so that if two horses were close to each other towards the end of the race, a winner could be determined.